 Segedunum wasn’t the most easterly fort on the Roman frontier, however.
 That honour arguably fell to Arbeia at South Shields at the mouth of the Tyne, though this is over on the south side of the river where it served as a Roman port.

-The origin of the original garrison at Wallsend is unknown but in the second century AD it was manned by Roman soldiers who were members of the Nervii tribe of people.
+The geographical origin of the men who were originally garrisoned at Wallsend is unknown but in the second century AD it was manned by Roman soldiers who were members of the Nervii tribe of people.
 Roman soldiers were recruited from throughout the continent and the Nervii were a Belgic Celtic tribal people (from the area of modern Belgium) who had Germanic roots.

-Wallsend developed as an industrial settlement from the 18th century with the opening of coal mines and by the 1880s the site of the old fort was lost beneath housing development, with little regard for its antiquity.
-In more recent decades the fort site has been widely excavated and its importance to Wallsend is recognised.
+Wallsend developed as an industrial settlement from the eighteenth century with the opening of coal mines and by the 1880s the site of the old fort was lost beneath housing development, with little regard for its antiquity.
+In more recent decades the fort site has been widely excavated and its importance to Wallsend is now properly recognised, promoted and preserved.
 Most of the fort layout can be explored as the site is now the home to a Roman museum and visitor centre.

 The A187 Buddle Street cuts through part of the fort site.
 Isolated from the rest of the fort on the northern side of this modern road is the site of the infantry barracks.
 Here the fort’s outer shape is clearly outlined but paved over and overlooked by housing.
 Also here on the northern side of Buddle Street just a little to west, the remains of Hadrian’s Wall itself can be seen along with a reconstructed section of the wall.